magicmark/blog.larah.me/content/blog/write-explicit-type-guards/index.md

 This avoids any type coercion issues, and provides an extra runtime check that your inputs are the type you expect.

+There’s not a huge amount of downside here, and explicitness is never usually a bad thing...
+If in doubt, go for this option.

 ### Takeaway

+- remember that `undefined !== null`.
+90% of the time you’ll want to guard against both values.
-My suggestion is: remember that `undefined !== null`, and even better is to explicitly check for the type you want, vs checking for types you _don't_ want!
+- even better is to explicitly check for the type you want, vs checking for types you _don't_ want!

 ### Reference